 The College Store at SUNY Oswego will ship books to you.
 Each course that requires a text will list the required materials in Course Availablity at time of registration.
 There generally is a hotlink and an email address to contact the College Store.
 If you're requesting books be sent to you, there may be a nominal shipping fee.

 How do I know if the course will transfer to my college?

-The best thing to do, whether you are transferring a course to Oswego or from Oswego, is to work with an advisor from the college or university that you intend to graduate.
+The best thing to do, whether you are transferring a course to or from SUNY Oswego, is to work with an advisor from the college or university from which you intend to graduate.
 That individual should be able to help you determine whether the course in which you are enrolling meets the requirements for your degree program.

-If you have any questions about Distance Learning that are not addressed here, please contact the Division of Extended Learning for more details at 315-312-2270 or by email at firstname.lastname@example.org
+If you have any questions about Online Learning that are not addressed here, please contact the Division of Extended Learning for more details at 315-312-2270 or by email at firstname.lastname@example.org